 If you have a low FICO credit score, but you do not have any of the adverse credit criteria, you are eligible for a Parent PLUS loan.
 The Parent PLUS loan does not depend on credit scores or debt-to-income ratios.

-How to get a Parent PLUS loan despite an adverse credit history
+How to get a Parent PLUS student loan with bad credit

 - Appeal the adverse credit history determination.
 The events that lead to adverse credit can be beyond your control.
 If there are extenuating circumstances, you may be able to appeal the adverse credit history determination.
-Extenuating circumstances can include errors in your credit report, the derogatory mark was reversed or ended, the debt was paid in full or satisfactory repayment arrangements have been made, the debt was included in a Chapter 13 bankruptcy, the debt was refinanced, and the debt was assigned to your ex-spouse in the divorce decree.
-Gather documentation relating to the extenuating circumstances that led to the adverse credit history.
+Extenuating circumstances can include errors in your credit report that don’t accurately reflect the resolution of derogatory marks.
+For example, if your debt was paid in full or satisfactory repayment arrangements have been made, the debt was included in a Chapter 13 bankruptcy, the debt was refinanced, or the debt was assigned to your ex-spouse in the divorce decree and this isn’t reflected in your credit report, you can appeal the adverse credit determination.
+If any of these circumstances apply, gather any relevant documentation relating to the extenuating circumstances that led to the adverse credit history.
 The U.S. Department of Education will then make a determination about your eligibility.